netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 path IDs and SCION network paths.
 However, this is not always possible or useful:

 - A SCION network path may expire.
-Replacing a path width an identical new path (except for the expiration date), should be allowed without triggering algorithm reset.
+Replacing a path with an identical new path (except for the expiration date), should be allowed without triggering algorithm reset.
 Alternatively, refresh can be handled by the path selector, see {{patsel}}.